Vampire/git-spindle/docs/github.rst

 lists the forks recursively down the tree.
 So to get all repositories in this network use the options :option:`--root` and :option:`--recursive` together.

-.. describe:: git hub add-remote [--ssh|--http|--git] <user> [<name>]
+.. describe:: git hub add-remote [--ssh|--http|--git] <user_or_repo> [<name>]

-Add a users fork as a remote using the specified name or the user's login as name for the remote.
+Add a users fork or arbitrary repo (containing slash) as a remote using the specified name or the user's login as name for the remote.
 Defaults to adding an http url, but this can be overridden.
 For private repos SSH is used.

 .. describe:: git hub fetch [--ssh|--http|--git] <user> [<refspec>]